Disclaimer: I don't own Harry Potter. Also, this fic is based on Aya Macchiato's story 'Harry Potter and the Gift of the Morrighan'. With permission.

 "I agree," Sirius said.

-The next morning found Harry and Sirius waiting in the entrance hall of Grimmauld Place feeling nervous and sleep deprived.
+The next morning found Harry and Sirius waiting in the entrance hall of Grimmauld Place, both of them looking rather nervous and sleep deprived.
 The rest of the Samhain ball had passed in a blur, with Harry too busy thinking about Voldemort and Horcruxes to bother with anything else.
 Sirius and Arcturus had appeared equally preoccupied, making Melania huff in displeasure and nag them into socialising.
-When they'd finally been allowed to return home Harry was exhausted, but instead of sleeping he was up half the night making plans and gathering bezoars and healing potions.
+By the time they'd finally been allowed to return home Harry was exhausted, but instead of sleeping he was up half the night making plans and gathering bezoars and healing potions.

 "Are you sure those'll work?"
 Sirius asked him as Harry checked his stores yet again.